lkodinsson/MARS/Fantasy/Races.md

 **Speed** Humans have a movement speed of 7m.

 **Languages** Humans start with common and one additional language of their choice.

+## Vulpe

+Vulpes are agile, intelligent creatures resembling humanoid foxes.
+They tend to live in small-sized tribes amongst their own kind (some of which are nomadic), with older generations especially keeping a distance from other races.

+**Stats** Vulpes get +1 Dexterity and +1 Intelligence.

+**Nimble** The graceful Vulpes are naturally adept in feats of agility.
+They receive +1 to Acrobatics or Athletics rolls when leaping, running, climbing, or rolling.

+**Size** Vulpes can be be small or medium sized, but are typically medium sized.

+**Speed** Vulpes have a movement speed of 8m.

+**Languages** Vulpes start with the common and vulpish languages.